 Like most major cable providers, RCN uses a mix of fiber and coaxial cables across their network.
 What does that mean in plain English?
 Basically, it means that they’re investing in faster speeds so they can compete with “gigabit” providers like Google Fiber and FiOS.

 That said, network upgrades are expensive so fiber rollout is a slow process.
-Most customers will find themselves with “hybrid” cable/fiber service that delivers faster speeds than traditional cable, but isn’t quite as fast as 100% fiber service.
+Most customers will find themselves with “hybrid” cable/fiber service that delivers faster speeds than traditional cable.
+Though it is serviceable in its own right, it still isn’t quite as fast as 100% fiber service.

 Here’s a snapshot of how average speeds stack up in specific cities.
 As you can see, there are some variations worth knowing about: